Emmo00/create-farcaster-miniapp/README.md

 ---

-## 🧠 Template Framework Metadata
+## 🧠 Template Stack Metadata

-Each template defines its stack via a `frameworks` object, so users can search and filter intelligently:
+Each template defines its stack via a `stack` object, so users can search and filter intelligently:

 ```json
 "stack": {